guilhermegules/angular-pwa-poc/README.md

 ## Build
 Run `ng build` to build the project.
 The build artifacts will be stored in the `dist/` directory.
 Use the `--prod` flag for a production build.

+## Estructure
+Nodejs with typescript server and Angular 9

 Using:
 - [@angular/pwa](https://angular.io/guide/service-worker-getting-started);
 - [Semantic UI](https://semantic-ui.com/);